DLR-VF/TAPAS/README.md

 #### Import Project via Eclipse

 Recent Eclipse releases have the Buildship extension for Gradle included by default.
 To verify it is available, choose Help -> About Eclipse IDE and look for the Buildship logo (a gray elephant).
+Be sure to use a Java JDK version which is compatible with the Gradle wrapper shipped with TAPAS.
+You can find the used
+Gradle version in the file `gradle/wrapper/gradle-wrapper.properties`.

 File -> Import -> Gradle -> Existing Gradle Project -> select the build.gradle.kts file to import the project.